jRevaj/ctf-platform/README.md

 ### `setup_environment`

-This command can set up either a single-container environment or a multi-container scenario.
+This command can set up either a single-container environment or a multi-container challenge.

 ### Usage